NETWAYS/ansible-collection-elasticstack/roles/logstash/docs/pipelines.md

 ## Keeping an overview

-It can be quite difficult to stay on top of your pipeline configuration because they tend to become very complex.
+It can be quite difficult to stay on top of your pipeline configuration, because pipelines tend to become very complex.

 This collection will leave some comments about how pipelines are interconnected within the `/etc/logstash/pipelines.yml` configuration file.